AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 *Legendary · 19 mana · 10 moves · instant\**

 From the moment you start casting, temperatures plummet towards absolute zero in a **100-meter radius**.
 Every move you take to complete the spell, all creatures in the radius take **2 frost damage that ignores unphased** — and the radius shrinks by 10 meters.
 From the 4th casting move onward, the damage rises to **4**; from the 8th — to **7**.
 When you finish casting, every creature except you within a **1-meter radius is killed**.

+##### Call upon the eye of the sun

+*Legendary · 17 mana · 7 moves · 45 seconds (3 rounds)*

+You call forth the flame of the dead god from the sky, to burn away reality itself.
+You — and only you — are safe from the fire.
+Choose a 3×3 meter square within line of sight and 100 meters: a beam of pure destruction falls from the sky onto it.
+A creature that starts its turn in the area takes **15 fire damage that cannot be reduced**.
+When a creature takes damage from this spell, it gains an **equal amount** of continual fire stacks, that can be removed only when you exit the radius

+##### Forge the weapon that strikes down titans

+*Legendary · 15 mana · 6 moves · 5 minutes (20 rounds)*

+You pull the strongest minerals from the ground into a 7-meter melee weapon of your choice, floating beside you.
+When you finish casting — and at the start of each of your turns — the weapon may strike a creature within 10 meters of you: **20 armor breaker damage**, and the target falls prone.
+Once per round, when an attack hits you, you may make the weapon its target instead.
+The weapon has 40 resilience, 5 evasion and −3 damage reduction; for every 2 resilience it loses, its damage drops by 1.

+##### Invoke the power of the heavens, conjure eternal storms

+*Legendary · 23 mana · 12 moves · 10 minutes (40 rounds)*

+You summon a storm that covers the sky to the horizon — and you are always its center.
+Rain and thunder deafen everyone within a **2-kilometer radius**.
+At the end of each round, choose a creature under the clouded sky within 200 meters of you: lightning strikes it for **10 electric damage that cannot be reduced in any way**.

 #### Light magic spells